aGuyNamedJonas/updraft/docs/VisionValuesMission.md

 **No entry barriers** We strive to make it so easy for any developer to use modern, scalable cloud-infrastructure [that a caveman can do it](https://www.youtube.com/watch?v=0trj6jCsm6E&list=PL54009BDBDE3A8C8D).
 We also strive to help make CDK and updraft modules available for as many developers, programming languages and infrastructure providers as maintainably possible.

 # The Stories behind the values
-The following stories are the highly personal reasons why I think the above values and this project itself, is important.
-The following stories are a very intimate look into what drives me - and it feels pretty risky sharing these.
-But I hope they help you identify with what updraft is trying to accomplish.
+The following stories are my personal reasons why I think the above values and *updraft* itself, is important.
+My hope is that they help you identify with what *updraft* is trying to accomplish.
 If you have any reactions, thoughts, or your own personal story that you would like to respond with, please leave them in the [comment section](https://github.com/aGuyNamedJonas/updraft/issues/52).

-**Empowerment**
+### Empowerment
-I'm sick and tired of the abuse of power that's constantly happening around this world.
-It makes me feel so helpless watching it play out time and time again because it doesn't feel like I as an individual can do much of anything to *really* keep it from happening again.
+I don't know about you, but at a certain point I started to grow tired of people reacting to my profession as a developer with the self-defeating statement of "oh I could never do that".

-These abuses of power are everywhere.
-From the abuse of power of the world econonomy in [TODO: Review if this fits! fast fashion](https://www.youtube.com/watch?v=xGF3ObOBbac) to the [sexual abuse through individuals](https://open.spotify.com/episode/3MFuxqQwCZSst5Jef9QDbp) and [groups](https://www.youtube.com/watch?v=xcCj1zNpKoM) to [racially motivated abuse of power](https://www.youtube.com/watch?v=Mqrhn8khGLM).
+Really!?
+You don't think you could [Stackoverflow](https://insights.stackoverflow.com/survey/2020#technology-what-do-you-do-when-you-get-stuck) your way through a high-paying job with a ton of perks, like Club-Mate fridges and an environment that somehow learned to accept colleagues running around bare-foot (oh the free spirits that they are)!?

-The list is endless, because for every individual example that I'm highlighting, I'm committing an injustice against thousands of other horrible examples of disempowerment that might be even more worthy to point people's attention to.
+I mean maybe you actually enjoy being viewed as half-God, half-Mortal.
+But to me personally that's just wrong.
+I for one didn't study half as hard in college as any of my friends in medicine had to.
+And honestly, all the stuff I learned that I use in my job was self-taught anyways.
+Anybody can learn this.
+It's not black magic.
+And it's definitely no different than any of the other engineering disciplines where it comes down to knowing what technical systems to combine in what way under the given requirements.

-The point of all of this is that *Empowerment* to me seems like one of the few ways of how I personally might ever be able to help balance out the scales of power.
+So for all of the people who ever thought "they weren't good at math" because they had bad teachers, or anybody who puts me on a pedastal because I can stare at a screen all day as my job, I want to say the following: Shut up, sit down, and learn this stuff if you like - you can totally do this - stop selling yourself short.
+Also: If Karlie Kloss (huge fan!) [can teach teenagers to code](https://www.kodewithklossy.com/), you can learn this, too.

-What's crazy is that I'm writing these lines, fully aware of how much I sound like every tech-startup in silicon valley that's "changing the world" because they managed to make an already luxurious life for people even more luxurious.
-And yeah I get it - many of these niceties that we have in our lifes today, curteousy of modern tech, actually *did change* what the world looks like.
-Just not for everyone.
+Aside from that rant of the overhype around the intelligence level of developers, I was always drawn to learning how to setup my own infrastructure because it made me feel empowered.
+I'm traditionally a frontend guy because I enjoy building tools that inspire creativity.
+But it never satisfied me to "just do frontend".
+I also wanted to know how to build the backends, and how to run the damn thing as well.
+I wanted to at least know how to do it all - it makes me feel like I can do anything.

-And that's my point: I truly believe that this project can bring access to using *modern cloud infrastructure* to everyone.
-Everyone around the world.
+And *that* exact feeling is what I want to bring to people using updraft.
+Anyone with an internet connection, a computer and the willigness to learn this stuff, should be empowered to not only learn how to build apps, but also how to deliver them to the world.
+I hope that *updraft* can create the same sense of empowerement for people I've felt when I learned this stuff for the first time.

-I definitely hope this project will empower people to change things for the better that were previously unable to do that.
-Whether that's ever going to happen is anyone's guess - but I think it's worth trying.
+👉🏻 If you also want to become a Karlie Kloss fan, check out her [YouTube channel](https://www.youtube.com/watch?v=koAgIRz59ZU) or check out her amazing [Kode with Klossy](https://www.kodewithklossy.com/) project

-👉🏻 Also tired of seing people being robbed of their power?
-[Help us build updraft](https://github.com/aGuyNamedJonas/updraft/blob/master/CONTRIBUTING.md)!
+In ❤️ with empowering people?
+[Help us build updraft](https://github.com/aGuyNamedJonas/updraft/blob/master/CONTRIBUTING.md)

-**Simplicity**
+### Simplicity
 I believe that only simple tools can solve complex problems.
 My favorite example for this are [binary trees](https://en.wikipedia.org/wiki/Binary_tree): It's simple to explain - you have nodes which represent values, right of that node are all the nodes that have a higher value, left of the node are all the nodes of lower value.

 Binary trees are used for finding values in a large number of data-points while only having to check very few nodes to find it.
 For example: If every person on the planet was sorted in a perfectly balanced binary tree, you would only need 33 layers to organize the world-population of [roughly 8 billion people](https://en.wikipedia.org/wiki/World_population).
 What that means is that you only have to ask 33 people for their first name and last name to find *anyone* by their name alone.